joshbegley/nyt-latest/previous.md

 **David Hogg to Exit D.N.C.
 After Backlash to His Primary Plan**\
-`Mr. Hogg said he would not run again for vice chair after the party voted to remove him.
+`Mr. Hogg said he would not run again for vice chair after the party voted for a new election.
 Democrats have been furious at his plan to challenge the party’s sitting lawmakers in primary races.`\
 https://nytimes.com/2025/06/11/us/politics/david-hogg-dnc-democrats.html

 **Prosecutor calls Michael McLeod the architect of Hockey Canada sexual assault**\